Titus de Bobula: Coup plot

 De Bobula and his wife moved to Hungary in the early 1920s, and he made successful investments which allowed him to turn to patronage of then-marginal far-right forces opposed to the Bethlen government.
 He edited an anti-Semitic newspaper, Amerika, and adopted a fascist political stance.
 On Nov.
 7, 1923, he was arrested after a coup plot, apparently meant to be synchronized with the Beer Hall Putsch, was uncovered with de Bobula and two other Hungarian right-wing activists, Deputy Ferenc Ulain and Dr. Béla Szemere, at its center.
 The coup's putative goals were the restoration of Hungary's pre-Trianon borders, the overthrow of the Bethlen government in favor of one led by Gyula Gömbös, and the extermination of Hungarian Jewry.
 However, the plot was somewhat farcical in comparison with its German sibling, not in the least because the alleged envoy of Hitler who egged on the plot was an agent provocateur who revealed it to the government before it could be executed.
 Due to the trivial nature of the plot, de Bobula was promptly released from jail and left Hungary with Eurana.
-Rumors that de Bobula was an agent of Henry Ford swirled after the plot's revelation, Ford, however, personally denied the charges.
+Rumors that de Bobula was an agent of Henry Ford swirled after the plot's revelation.
+Ford, however, personally denied the charges.

 Later life

 By 1934, de Bobula had started a new career as an arms dealer and designer, filing a patent for a grenade in 1934.
 He and Eurana still resided in Spuyten Duyvil, albeit in reduced circumstances, no longer in the home he designed.
 In 1935, he was mentioned as a New York-based submachine gun importer ("Colonel de Bobula") in testimony to a Special Committee of the Senate regarding the munitions industry.
 He unsuccessfully filed objections to Emma Dinkey's will upon the latter's death in 1939, claiming that his wife was entitled to part of her estate.
 Nikola Tesla biographer Marc Seifer claims that de Bobula did architectural work for Tesla in the 1930s.

 De Bobula moved to Washington, D.C., after 1939, continuing to involve himself with the estate of his wife's aunt.
 He and his wife were evicted from their Northwest residence in 1944.
 In the early 1950s, he became involved in a real-estate dispute with an employee of the CIA; agency documents pertaining to the matter labeled him a "litigious crank".
-In letters de Bobula wrote to Allen Dulles in the wake of the dispute, he claimed that he and his wife lived in indignant poverty in Takoma Park, with his letterhead still identifying him as an architect.
+In letters de Bobula wrote to Allen Dulles in the wake of the dispute, he claimed that he and his wife lived in poverty in Takoma Park, with his letterhead still identifying him as an architect.

 De Bobula died in 1961.
 His Washington Post obituary described him as a retired consulting architect best known for designing churches in Ohio and Pennsylvania.
 He and his wife are buried in Bethlehem, Pennsylvania.